Chikungunya: The Disease & Vaccines

 If you are not sure if you would be recommended to get a chikungunya vaccine, talk to your healthcare provider or occupational safety team.
 If you will be traveling, you might consider scheduling an appointment at a travel medicine clinic.
 (See “Vaccine Considerations for Travelers” webpage.)

-A virus-like particle (VLP) vaccine is approved for people 12 years of age and older as a single dose.
+One chikungunya vaccine is currently licensed in the U.S. It is a virus-like particle (VLP) vaccine for people 12 years of age and older as a single dose.

 The VLP vaccine is made from structural proteins from the virus.
 Genes that are the blueprint for the proteins are added to a plasmid (a small circular piece of DNA) and that plasmid is placed into human embryonic kidney cells.
 As the cells reproduce in the lab, they also make the chikungunya virus proteins.
 The chikungunya proteins are then purified and used as the vaccine.
 The vaccine proteins assemble to look like chikungunya virus, but the structure does not contain chikungunya genetic material, so it can’t reproduce or cause illness (see” How Are Vaccines Made?”).